The Menopause Management Course for Nurse Practitioners

 -

-Menopause care can be complex.
-Symptoms often overlap with other clinical conditions, making recognition and management challenging.
+Confident menopause care starts with the right knowledge.
+Symptoms often overlap with other clinical conditions, which can make recognition and management challenging in real-world practice.

 This program is designed for clinicians in primary care and women’s health who want to feel more confident managing menopause and midlife health.
+It is suitable for nurse practitioners, physicians, registered nurses, physician assistants, midwives, pharmacists, and other healthcare professionals involved in menopause care.

 By the end of this course, you’ll be able to:

-Differentiate menopause changes from other clinical conditions
+Differentiate menopause-related changes from common overlapping clinical conditions

-Recognize when referral or interdisciplinary collaboration is appropriate
+Identify when referral or interdisciplinary collaboration is appropriate

-Program Format
+Program format

-Lifetime access with no subscription required
+Lifetime access with a one-time payment and no subscription required

 Click each module below to explore what you’ll learn.